 Modulation Method Classification

 Modulation is the process of converting data into electrical signals optimized for transmission.
-Modulation techniques are roughly divided into four types: analog, digital, pulse, and spread spectrum.
+Modulation techniques are roughly divided into four types: Analog modulation, Digital modulation, Pulse modulation , and Spread spectrum method.

 Analog modulation is typically used for AM, FM radio, and short-wave broadcasting.